Sweet Mouth Joy

 You can swap the plain flour in the cake recipe for self-raising flour of the same quantity.
 If doing this, exclude the baking powder too.

 Another option is to use pumpkin spice cake instead of vanilla sponge cake.
 You can check out this pumpkin spice cake recipe by Liv for Cake.
-I’d recommend using half this cake recipe for a standard batch of cake pops.
+I'd recommend using half this cake recipe for a standard batch of cake pops.
+I also like to swap in cream cheese frosting when I'm using pumpkin cake, as it tastes delicious!

-Cake pop coating:
+Cake pop coating

 If you can't find orange candy melts, you can instead use white candy melts or white chocolate with orange food coloring added.
 Add your food colouring a drop at a time until you get the right colour.
 It's best to use oil-based colouring.
 I'm a big fan of Colour Mill food colouring, it's perfect for chocolate!